Mercedes-Benz Citaro: Singapore

-SMRT Buses trialled a Euro V demonstrator unit in 2010 after it was purchased in January 2009, which proved to be successful The trial bus was registered SMB136C and kept by SMRT after the trial concluded.
-As of January 2025, SMB136C serves as a training bus under Woodlands Depot (WLDEP) which to be after retirement on 7 March 2027.
-An additional 10 buses were purchased on December 2009 with a follow-up order of another 40 on July 2010.
+SMRT Buses trialled a Euro V demonstrator unit in 2010 after it was purchased in January 2009, which proved to be successful.
+The trial bus was registered SMB136C and kept by SMRT after the trial concluded.
+An additional 10 buses were purchased in December 2009 with a follow-up order of another 40 in July 2010.

-These buses were registered SMB139U - SMB188C, with slightly different specifications from that of SMB136C.
-They were powered by the Mercedes-Benz OM906hLA engine (6,374cc), which is Euro 5 compliant.
-Batch 1 O530 Citaros are fitted with a 6-speed ZF Ecolife 6AP 1200B automatic transmission, and the demonstrator unit (SMB136C) is also fitted with 6-speed ZF Ecomat 6HP 592C automatic transmission with cooling engine components likely the Mercedes-Benz OC500LE and Volvo B9TL PSV/ComfortDelGro Engineering vehicles.
-However, about 9 O530 Citaros will be de-registered in 2028 without any lifespan extension, as the end of 17 years statutory lifespan; 41 of them will be two-year extended due to insufficient electric buses.

 In 2010, SBS Transit had made an initial purchase of 300 buses to replace several of the remaining Volvo B10M Mark 3, as well as a few Volvo B10M Mark 4 (Duple Metsec and Walter Alexander Strider).
 Additional orders were being made to replace all Volvo B10Ms, with another order of 450 (increased to 474) in 2012 and a further 250 (increased to 330) in 2014.
 SBS Transit technical and interior specifications are quite different from that of SMRT Buses.